John Cummins (Canadian politician)

-Education
+Early life and education

-Cummins obtained a bachelor's degree from the University of Western Ontario where he attended King's University College and a master's degree from the University of British Columbia.
+Born in Georgetown, Ontario, Cummins obtained a bachelor's degree from the University of Western Ontario where he attended King's University College and a master's degree from the University of British Columbia.

 Before politics

-Before entering politics, Cummins worked in the pulp and paper industry in Ontario, the oil fields of Alberta and on the construction of the Bennett hydroelectric dam in Northern BC.
-He taught school in the Northwest Territories and in the Peace River district of Northern Alberta, then spent fifteen years teaching in Delta, British Columbia.
-Cummins is also a commercial fisherman; he owned and operated commercial fishing boats in BC for over 20 years.
+Before entering politics, Cummins worked in the pulp and paper industry in Ontario, the oil fields of Alberta and on the construction of the W. A. C. Bennett Dam in northern British Columbia.
+He taught school in the Northwest Territories and in the Peace River district of northern Alberta, then spent fifteen years teaching in Delta, British Columbia.
+Cummins was also a commercial fisherman; he owned and operated commercial fishing boats in BC for over 20 years.